carbon-language/carbon-lang/docs/design/generics/details.md

   var z: T;
 }

-// T is sized, but its size is only known generically. fn G[T: DefaultConstructible](x: T*) {
+// T is sized, but its size is only known symbolically. fn G[T: DefaultConstructible](x: T*) {
   // ✅ Allowed: T is default constructible, which means sized. var y: T = T.Default();